 When first elected, Chloe set out a contract with the voters of Norwich North, showing what she would do and what kind of MP she would be.
 She has kept those promises.
 Chloe is now delivering more for Norwich in her “Six Point Plan for Norwich”.

 Chloe grew up in Norfolk and lives in Norwich.
 She went to two comprehensive schools in West Norfolk, followed by York University where she studied English.
-Before being elected to Parliament, Chloe formerly worked for Deloitte, a leading international firm which advises private businesses, government departments and public bodies.
+Before being elected to Parliament, Chloe worked for Deloitte, a leading international firm which advises private businesses, government departments and public bodies.

 Chloe’s key interests are skills, employment and youth engagement.
-She advises the Prime Minister and the Conservative Party on youth engagement – she serves on the Conservative Party Board – and was awarded both “Youth Friendly MP 2014” and “Grassroots Diplomat Initiative - Business Driver 2014”.
+She advises the Prime Minister and the Conservative Party on youth engagement – until recently, she served on the Conservative Party Board – and was awarded both “Youth Friendly MP 2014” and “Grassroots Diplomat Initiative - Business Driver 2014”.
 She has chaired the All Party Parliamentary Group for Youth Employment, chaired the National Youth Agency’s Commission into Young People & Enterprise (2014-15) and was a commissioner on the Industry and Parliament Trust’s Youth Skills Commission (2014-15).
 She plays a key role in the All Party Parliamentary Group for Democratic Participation.

 Chloe also takes a keen interest in transport, having been elected to the Commons Transport Select Committee.
 She has chaired the All Party Parliamentary Group for Air Ambulances, and served as Chair of Trustees of the Air Ambulance Association (Charity).
 She co-chairs the Great Eastern Mainline Rail Taskforce (2013-), which has now secured £1bn of investment for East Anglia.
 She’s particularly proud that this work has brought about the new trains which constituents and regional passengers will enjoy – which in turn will bring thousands of jobs to Norwich.